 Since Opera has been around for a while, its developer tool integration is good, the same as Chrome’s but not as good as Firefox’s in my humble opinion.
 If you have already used Chrome’s devtools, then you won’t have a beef with this one.

 Brave’s dev tool integration is not that good, especially as it can only appear as a new window, not as part of the tab where the site resides.

 Vivaldi is also lacking in the devtool scene – having the same issue as Brave.
 Developers of these two browsers seem to have squeezed the dev tool utility into the browser software just for the sake of it.
 The tool also keeps freezing at times.
 To be honest, I don’t see how Vivaldi or Brave can become the primary browser of a developer.

 Right off the bat, you’ll notice a major problem (for some of us at least) with the Brave browser, i.e., having to download an over 120MB installer file.
 I understand it’s open source and all, but still, this might put someone off from even trying it in their average speed internet.
 Vivaldi’s installer is around 50MB, and Opera’s is 1MB.

 Another issue (or maybe a blessing in disguise) with Brave is the lack of extension support.
 The browser comes with a couple of default extensions and you can’t add more to that list unless you are willing to hack your way in.

 Opera is still an overall good browser compared to the other two (and even Chrome and Firefox), but Brave is becoming more and more my go-to browser next to Firefox, just because of its tight security.
 I have Opera up and running only when VPN is needed.

-Do you use any browsers besides the usual trio of IE, Firefox & Chrome?
+Do you use any browsers besides the usual trio of Edge, Firefox & Chrome?
 If so, which one and why do you like it?